 9. Neither the matter nor the form have being of themselves, nor are they produced or corrupted of themselves, nor are they included in any category otherwise than reductively, as substantial principles.

 Paulus Voet “defends a version of the Scotistic view that matter is endowed with a metaphysical or entitative act and that it has an essence on its own” (https://serval.unil.ch/resource/serval:BIB_DF7E28DEADC5.P001/REF.pdf).
-It is not yet clear to me how widely this position was favored among the Reformed.
-The best defense of it can be found in Thomas Ward’s John Duns Scotus on Parts, Wholes, and Hylomorphism, which I find convincing.
+Senguerdius (“This matter is not properly nothing or non-being but has its own essence and existence, distinct from the essence and existence of form.”) and Burgersdijk also follow, the latter explicitly arguing that this was Aristotle’s intent as well.
+Burgersdijk, however, clarifies that matter has "from itself a partial and incomplete essence and existence" and concludes from this that matter cannot be without form.
+Alsted says that "prime matter has an act by which it denies being nothing."
+The best defense of matter having its own essence can be found in Thomas Ward’s John Duns Scotus on Parts, Wholes, and Hylomorphism, which I find very convincing.

 10. Although extension in quantitative parts follows upon a corporeal nature, nevertheless it is not the same for a body to be a substance and for it to be quantified.
 For of itself substance is indivisible, not indeed as a point is indivisible, but as that which falls outside the order of dimensions is indivisible.
 But quantity, which gives the substance extension, really differs from the substance and is truly an accident.